gr-blog/gregros.dev/posts/web/01/every-type-of-script-tag.post.md

 - `"application/yaml"`
 - `"application/xml"`

-In principle, you could use any HTML tag for this purpose, but script tags have several advantages over other types of tags.
+In principle, you could use any HTML tag for this purpose, but script tags have a few advantages over other types of tags.

 - They're invisible.
 - They can appear in the `<head>` part of the page.